davidk01/algorithmic_puzzles/rectangle_triangle_dissection/README.md

 # Puzzle Statement
-Find all values of `n > 1` for which one can dissect a rectangle into n right triangles and outline an algorithm for doing such a dissection
+Find all values of `n > 1` for which one can dissect a rectangle into `n` right triangles and outline an algorithm for doing such a dissection.

 # Solution Strategy
 We are going to start with the algorithm and work our way to the numbers.
 Suppose we have a rectangle that is not a square, i.e. its width does